Thank you for choosing to fundraise in aid of Mental Health Ireland!

 We can provide you with collection buckets on the day or you can text MHI to 50300 to donate €4 to Mental Health Ireland.

 Womens Mini Marathon

 The VHI Women’s Mini Marathon takes place on the June Bank Holiday Weekend.

-It is an opportunity to walk, jog or run with thousands of women from all over Ireland, all raising much needed funds for their charity of choice.
+It is an opportunity to walk, jog or run with thousands of women from all over Ireland – together at the flagship event – or virtually – all while raising much needed funds for Mental Health Ireland.

 We would be delighted if you decided to fundraise in aid of Mental Health Ireland and joined the team of women we have walking, jogging and running with us.